FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 	2. Steady growth(apx.
 10 days)
 	3. Flattens out(apx.
 10 days)

-Even if the Corona virus has not had a breakout outside of Mainland China and the cruises, it's still a very dangerous virus and can cause significant casualties in the globe.
-The smallest spark can cause it grow exponentially in the first 10 days and by the first 20 days it may reach thousands if not tens of thousands in population in the country.
+Even if the Corona virus has not had a breakout outside of Mainland China and the cruises, it's still a very dangerous virus and can cause significant casualties around the globe.
+The smallest spark can cause it grow exponentially in the first 10 days and by the first 20 days it may reach thousands if not tens of thousands in population for that country.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0NzQyNjAzMywxMjM1MzM4OTMxLC0xNT
+eyJoaXN0b3J5IjpbMTMwMjU3NzMyOSwxMjM1MzM4OTMxLC0xNT
 MwMTQzNzIxLC0yMTA3MjgwOTYzLDU3Mzc4Mzg4OSwtNjAxNjAx
 NjAsMTgxNzU1MDM5MSwxMTYwMTYwNDI5LC0xNDI2NjExMzgxLC
 0xNjkwOTk4NzAxLC0yOTI0NTM2MSw5MjAyNDEzNzcsMTA1NzA3